-The first key step in any data program is to create a data model: an abstract representation that organizes elements of data and describes how they relate to one another and to properties of their real-world entities.
+The first key step in data warehouse development is to create a data model: an abstract representation that organizes elements of data and describes how they relate to one another and to properties of their real world entities.
 A data model establishes a common understanding and definition of what information is important to the business, as well as the business's overall data landscape.
-Having a data model gives you a way to document the data sets that will be incorporated into the data warehouse, the relationship between those data sets, and the business requirements that the platform seeks to fulfill.
+Having a data model gives you a way to document the data sets that will be incorporated into the data warehouse, the relationship between those data sets, and the business requirements of the data warehouse.